socallinuxexpo/scale-chef/cookbooks/scale_mailman/README.md

 Usage
 -----
-As of now this simply uses the `scale_postfix` API to set things up and then sets up SCALE lists.
+As of now this simply uses the `fb_postfix` API to set things up and then sets up SCALE lists.
 Genericification to come.